jacderida/sept11-datasets/README.md

   --url https://archive.org/download/NIST_9-11_Release_01
 ```

-This is basic downloading mechanism.
+This is a basic downloading mechanism.
 It's slow, for two reasons:

 1. Each file in the release is downloaded individually and sequentially.
 So a new connection is opened/closed for each item, and only one at at time.
 It would be possible to use, say, 100 concurrent connections, but I don't want to abuse the archive service.
 2. The archive itself can be slow, depending on which mirror you get redirected to.